-It’s time for outdoor concerts and festivals, and you may need some tips on how to shoot at a concert with basic settings to guide you in most situations.
+It’s time for outdoor concerts and festivals, and you may need some tips on how to shoot at a show with basic settings to guide you in most situations.

-The best thing is that you learn the basics that you will need in a concert so that you can play with the settings and get the photo you are looking for.
+The best thing is that you learn the basics that you will need in a concert to play with the settings and get the photo you are looking for.

-It is important that you practice at home before going to the event, as once you are there between jostling, tight space and the movement of the artists, you may not have time to test camera setups without missing the highlights.
+It is crucial that you practice at home before going to the event, as once you are there between jostling, tight space, and the movement of the artists, you may not have time to test camera setups without missing the highlights.
 The concert photography requires a high level of handling the camera to be the winner.

 This guide is designed to photograph concerts with a reflex camera or at least one with manual controls, so you can also use your mobile phone with an application to take photos that allows you to control the exposure.

 Take these settings as a guide, not something that will always work for you.
 At first, this configuration will be of great help, but you will have to “play” with the settings to get a correct exposure or at least the one you are looking for.

 - Sensitivity ISO 800/1600/3200 at night and ISO 100/200/400 during day